oliverbrummel/Weekend-Project/README.md

 Add buttons to each ticket to allow them to be removed (the button should read 'completed').

 ##Pro mode
 Allow all of the tickets fields to be updated and saved.
+Flow should be as follows:
+* 'Edit' button is clicked
+* Fields be become editable
+* 'Edit' button is replaced by a 'Save' button
+* Edits are made
+* 'Save' button should send values to database and return fields to read-only